Skip to main content

 Future-dated and multiple orders

 You can create orders for future dates from the POS — not just walk-in sales for today.
 If a customer wants to book a collection for next week, click Add Order, set the fulfilment date, and add the items.
 You can add multiple orders for different dates and different addresses in a single transaction — for example, a plant they’re taking now, a bouquet for delivery to their mum next Friday, and an arrangement for collection the following week.
 Each order gets its own order number, but the customer pays once for everything.
-This can only be done through the POS, not the order management screen.
-Future-dated orders created from the POS pass to your order management system as unconfirmed.
-This means your team in the workroom isn’t surprised by new orders — they’ll see them in the unconfirmed queue and can confirm, print labels, and prepare them when they’re ready.
+POS-created orders land in your order management system as Unconfirmed, so your team picks them up in the usual queue and confirms them when they’re ready.

 Taking payment

 When the customer is ready to pay, tap Confirm to open the payment screen.
-The POS supports cash, card, gift cards, account payments, loyalty redemption, and split payments.
-See Transactions & Payments for a full guide to each method.
+The POS accepts cash, card, gift cards, account, and combinations.
+See Payment Methods for what each method does, how card and account work, and how they’re configured.
+Loyalty rewards apply as a discount before payment, not as a payment method.

-If a customer comes in to pay for a phone or website order, use Pay by Order ID instead of creating a new sale.
-Enter their order number and the payment gets linked to the existing order — no duplicate is created.
-This is especially useful for click-and-collect.
+If a customer comes in to pay for a phone or website order, use Pay by Order ID instead of starting a new sale.
+Enter their Order ID — the POS shows the outstanding balance and links the payment to that order.
+Especially useful for click-and-collect — the customer placed the order online and pays when they pick it up.

 Paying for orders from the dashboard

-You can also take payment for an order directly from the order management dashboard — click the pay button next to any order and it opens a payment session linked to your POS.
-The transaction reconciles in your till’s End of Day report alongside your walk-in sales.
-If you have multiple devices, you can configure them so all payments (regardless of which device took them) cash up into one till.
-This keeps reconciliation simple.
-Multi-device cashup settings are managed per device — contact support if you need help configuring this.
+You can also take payment for an order from the order management dashboard — click the pay button next to any order and it opens a payment session linked to your POS.
+The transaction reconciles in your till’s End of Day report alongside walk-in sales.

 After the sale

-Once payment is complete, a prompt asks whether you’d like to print a receipt.
-Tap Print Receipt to send it to your thermal printer, or No Thanks to skip.
+Once payment is complete, you’re asked whether to print a receipt.
+Tap Print Receipt to send it to your thermal printer, or skip the prompt.
 The completed sale is recorded as an order on your dashboard and appears in your reports.

 POS order details showing items, payment method, and totals